VusalIs/Bezier-Curve-Implementation/README.md

 ![Demo line gif](demos/bezier_3points.gif)

-As you see, we firstly find the formula for pairs(orange points) of points, and draw imaginary line.
+As you see, we firstly find the formula for pairs(yellow points) of points, and draw imaginary line.
 After drawing this line, we find a formula of this line, and find a point with the same value of t(green point).
 Result point is our first point for bezier curve.
 We do the same till draw a complete curve.

 ---